Why I Don't Date Anymore

 Too Many Other Commitments and Interests

 As we get older, we take on more and more commitments.
 Sometimes these simply do not leave room for dating.
-In bullet form, here are some of them.
+Here are some of the reasons:

 - The energy of youth disappears.
 We become more and more tired more and more quickly.
 Where once we could work all day, then party most of the night and be up for work the following morning, that doesn't work that way (much) after 40.